ls1intum/Artemis/docs/user/plagiarism-check.rst

 3. Minimum Size.

   a.
-Default value: Consider only submissions whose size is greater or equal to this value.
+Programing exercises: Consider only submissions that have at least as many `git diff` lines in comparison to the template as the specified value.
   b.
 Modeling exercises: Consider only submissions that have at least as many modeling elements as the specified value.
   c.
 Text exercises: Consider only submissions that have at least as many words as the specified value.